stashed/docs/docs/guides/cli/cli.md

 ```
 ### Debug Restore

 To debug a restore you need to provide RestoreSession name or RestoreBatch name.
-You will provide the RestoreSession name or RestoreBatch name by using flags.
+You have to provide the RestoreSession name or RestoreBatch name by using flags.
 The available flags are:

 | Flag               | Description                                                                       |
 |--------------------|-----------------------------------------------------------------------------------|